-Automation provides benefits that can help you meet your goals at scale in ways that aren’t possible with manual bidding, limited match types (like exact or phrase match), and creative production and testing.
-Google Ads provides you with the tools to steer and adjust your automation based on your business needs.
-You can keep specific bidding, keyword matching, and creative strategies in place while gaining the benefits of automation.
+Google's AI provides benefits that can help you meet your goals at scale in ways that aren’t possible with manual bidding, limited match types (like exact or phrase match), and creative production and testing.
+Using Google's AI, Google Ads provides you with the tools to steer and adjust accordingly based on your business needs.
+You can keep specific bidding, keyword matching, and creative strategies in place while gaining the benefits of using Google's AI.

 Adjust and optimize with Smart Bidding

 With Smart Bidding, you can steer certain aspects of your campaigns.
 This may be helpful if you need to account for external factors such as inventory, local policies, or changing budgets.
 You can also bid lower or higher during a given time period.